Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 Re-open the **Vitis Model Composer Hub** and click **Generate** to re-compile and re-simulate the design.

-After the AI Engine simulation, the estimated throughput is 177 MSPS.
-This is computed from the following timestamped (green) output data:
+After the AI Engine simulation, the estimated throughput is 126 MSPS.
+This is computed from the following timestamped (green) output data, calculated for two full frame periods:

 ![missing image](Images/Image_026.png)

-Three frames are received but only two interframe idle time are taken into account.
-A more precise estimate woul be to count the 512 output samples in between the 2 red vertical line.
-This gives almost 125 MSPS which is  1/8th of the input sample rate (1 GSPS).
-This means that the design can support for sure the 800 MSPS that were specified in the design.
+This gives around 125 MSPS which is  1/8th of the input sample rate (1 GSPS).
+This means that the design can support the 800 MSPS that were specified in the design.

 ## Conclusion